 Selection measures and job performance

-If you need assistance putting together a recruitment process that will meet your needs, give us a call - we're happy to help you analyse & improve your current system.
+If you need assistance putting together a recruitment process that will meet your needs, give us a call - we're happy to help you analyze & improve your current system.
+You can also access our free eBook “Recruitment and Selection Guide 2022” here.